Welcome to the IPTRN Knowledge Commons!

 The IPTRN Knowledge Commons page is where our members and guests share polar tourism multimedia resources, and interact on issues and ideas that advance polar tourism concerns, opportunities, and ideas.

-Our 2019 launched blog features hot polar tourism research topics by cool polar scientists and practitioners.
-Our inaugural blog post introduces the idea of Arctification and is written by Professor Dieter Müller (Umeå University, Sweden), and a founding member of the IPTRN and our most recent posting is Arctic Allures and the Anthropocene by Professor Edward Huijbens (Wageningen University, Netherlands).
+Our blog features hot polar tourism research topics by cool polar scientists and practitioners.
+Our inaugural blog post introduces the idea of Arctification and is written by Professor Dieter Müller (Umeå University, Sweden), and a founding member of the IPTRN and our second posting is Arctic Allures and the Anthropocene by Professor Edward Huijbens (Wageningen University, Netherlands).
+Check out our newest posting on a Yukon Landscape Theatre Residency which Suzanne de la Barre participated in recently.

 If you would like to contribute a blog post on a polar tourism topic please email us with your idea (email@example.com).
 We’d also love your input in the Have your Say interactive event below.
 We’ll solicit your thoughts on different topics every month or so, and report back with a summary of what is posted.